Telefon Tel Aviv

 Telefon Tel Aviv is an experimental electronic duo formed in 1999 by two New Orleans high-school friends, Joshua Eustis and Charles Cooper.
 Following years of playing in various local bands and learning the ropes of electronic music production, Eustis and Cooper wrote the demos for what would become Telefon Tel Aviv in 1999.
 After sending them to John Hughes III, who operated the Chicago-based Hefty Records, they were offered an album deal in January 2000.
 They spent the rest of that year writing their debut album, Fahrenheit Fair Enough, released in September 2001, as well as the soundtrack for the movie New Port South, written by Hughes’ brother James and released the same year.

-Around the time of the release of Immolate Yourself, Charles Cooper passed away unexpectedly.
+In between the German and U.S. release of Immolate, Charles Cooper passed away unexpectedly.
 Following Cooper’s death the Telefon Tel Aviv project went on hold.
 In 2014, Eustis released a solo album on Audraglint Recordings as Sons of Magdalene called Move To Pain.After years of self-doubt, Eustis decided to revive the Telefon Tel Aviv alias in 2016.
 This return coincides with a reissue of the debut album on Ghostly International and Eustis’ first live shows under the name, which began in the spring of 2016 with a North American tour alongside Moderat.
 New material under the Telefon Tel Aviv moniker is currently being written.